Onkar2706/CS546_Project_Group37/README.md

 - Users and artists can create new posts containing images and text to share tips, tricks, and learning resources.
 - Unregistered users can view the forum with limited functionality.
 - Add, edit, or delete posts.
-- Report posts for review by administrators.
+- Delet posts for review by administrators.

 ### E-commerce

 - Display art products posted by artists, including images, descriptions, and ratings.
-- Users can purchase art directly from the site, with options for buying now, adding to cart, selecting quantity, and integrated PayPal payment.
+- Users can purchase art directly from the site, with options for buying now, adding to cart, selecting quantity.
 - Customer review and ratings system.

 ### Admin Account